-The Mocana Cryptographic Suite B Hybrid Module (Hardware Version: Freescale P2020 SEC 3.1; Software Version 5.5fi) is a software hybrid, multi-chip standalone cryptographic module that runs on a general purpose computer.
+The Mocana Cryptographic Suite B Module (Software Version 5.5f, 5.5.1f) is a software only, multi-chip standalone cryptographic module that runs on a general purpose computer.
 The primary purpose of this module is to provide FIPS Approved cryptographic routines to consuming applications via an Application Programming Interface.
+The physical boundary of the module is the case of the general purpose computer.
+The logical boundary of the cryptographic module is the single shared object (SO).